-Figure 2: Location of VDD 187 and 188 on schematic long section showing Cu grade (%) x true ore zone thickness contours for D Zone ironstone hosted copper mineralisation at the Viscaria Copper Project.
+Figure 2: Location of VDD 189 and 190 (circled in red) on schematic long section showing Cu grade (%) x interpreted true ore zone thickness contours for D Zone ironstone hosted copper mineralisation at the Viscaria Copper Project.
+Quoted intercepts are downhole intervals.
 South plunging lenses of improving grade and thickness at depth are being defined as further drilling is undertaken.
+The limit of the existing published Mineral Resource estimate is shown by the black dashed line.